 “Instead of saying, ‘here are a bunch of cases that likely contain your answer,’ we’ll be able to just give you the answer even more than we do today.”

 Q: You mentioned that technology is exploding.
 What does the future of Westlaw look like?

 A: The new enhancements we’ve launched this year are just the first steps down a path of big changes in the legal technology space.
 Westlaw Answers is our first foray into trying to directly provide an answer to common legal research questions instead of just providing documents with answers highlighted, as other providers do when claiming to answer questions, and we will be doing a lot more there.
 We are leveraging cognitive computing technologies to go much deeper and broader, in order to address many different kinds of questions and more sophisticated legal questions.
 Instead of saying, “here are a bunch of cases that likely contain your answer,” we’ll be able to just give you the answer even more than we do today.

 We continue to innovate in both improving Westlaw’s existing capabilities and in bringing new, exciting capabilities to Westlaw.
 Our R&D group continues to explore new directions and technologies that we are integrating into Westlaw to improve our natural language understanding capabilities and interactions, in addition to exploring new approaches in machine learning to improve Westlaw’s overall ability to discern user intent in order to give them the answers they are really looking for.
 We are researching ways to use cognitive computing to remove the pain points in legal research and make Westlaw more natural and intuitive, both in terms of how users interact with it and in terms of the quality and presentation of the information we return to users.

 At Westlaw, we continuously develop products that utilize technology advancements to improve how legal research is conducted.
-Learn how the latest Westlaw enhancements can be utilized within your legal research practices.
+Watch a Westlaw demo and learn how the latest Westlaw enhancements can be utilized within your legal research practices.